web3validator/validator-bonds/README.md

 | Reset (on settlement close)            | Bonds withdrawer PDA  | Bonds withdrawer PDA  |
 | Settlement withdraw request claimed    | _validator authority_ | _validator authority_ |

+### Security concerns

+#### Operator authority has pretty much full control over the deposited funds

+To mitigate the potential misuse of funds by a malicious operator, we implement the following measure:

+The admin authority can utilize the `slots_to_start_settlement_claiming` option within the `Config` account to control when the claiming of settlements (i.e., withdrawing from settlements) may commence.
+This allows for the postponement of the claiming period for several slots after the settlement is created.

+In the event that the operator authority's hot wallet key is compromised, the admin authority gains time until the `slots_to_start_settlement_claiming` period elapses to switch the operator authority to another wallet and manage the cancellation of any unauthorized settlements.

+**IMPORTANT:** If the admin authority is held under a multisig or DAO management system, it must be positioned for immediate transaction execution to implement changes once all required signatures are obtained.

 ## Development